run2bizdocs/documentation/en-us/docs/run2biz-platform/processes/knowledge/use/create-experience-center.md

 3. Click on save.

-- After selecting a layout, it's possible to choose CITSmart functions as Widgets (See Widgets table);
+- After selecting a layout, it's possible to choose 4biz functions as Widgets (See Widgets table);

 !!! note "NOTE"